 Using Pinterest to Build Traffic

-The reason is people can "pin" images from your site onto their page even if you don't use the platform and every pinned image from your page links back to YOUR site!
+The reason is Pinterest users can "pin" images from your site onto their page and every pinned image from your page links back to YOUR site!

-As a Pinterest user, you create boards and "pin" images to them.
+As a Pinterest user, you create boards on topics that interest you and "pin" images to them.

 So if you love shoes, you can create a board called "Awesome Shoes" and whenever you're browsing the Web and find a pair of shoes you love, you simply click the "Pin It" button on your browser toolbar (that you install) and the picture gets pinned to your board.